akerber47/akerber47.github.io/reading.md

 read these again.)

 ### 2020 March
+- Nicholson Baker, *Substitute*
+- G. Poyla, *How To Solve It*
+- Jancee Dunn, *How Not To Hate Your Husband After Kids*
+- Amanda Ripley, *The Smartest Kids in the World*
+- Semmy Purewal, *Learning Web App Development*
+- Richard P. Olenick et al, *The Mechanical Universe*
 - Steve Hoobr & Eric Berkman, *Designing Mobile Interfaces*
 - Chris Nodder, *Evil By Design*
 - Barbara Hambly, *Planet of Twilight*